Shippable/docs/sources/platform/integration/deprecated/hipchat.md

 The **Hipchat** Integration is used to connect Shippable DevOps Assembly Lines platform so that you can send notifications to channels or rooms.

-## Creating an Account Integration
+## Creating an Integration

-You can add this account integration by following steps on the [Adding an account integration](/platform/tutorial/integration/howto-crud-integration/) page.
+You can add this integration by following steps on the [Adding an integration](/platform/tutorial/integration/subscription-integrations/) page.

 Here is the information you need to create this integration: